LiamSpatola/DigiVote/README.md

 - Clean UI built with Bootstrap
 - Security systems to prevent voting multiple times
 - Intuitive and simple navigation systems
+- Ability to toggle the visibility of polls
+- System to print voting receipts for proof of voting
+- Open and close dates on polls to configure polls before they occur

 ## Technologies Used
 DigiVote uses multiple modern technologies: